 The opening of the tooth is sealed with either a permanent or temporary filling to prevent new infection from entering the root canal again.

-There is a change you can still get a tooth cavity or a gum disease after a root canal treatment and might need a repeated dental procedure.
-Root canal treatment does not eliminate the chances of your affected tooth from other types of damage.
+There is a chance you can still get a cavity or a gum disease after a root canal procedure & may require a repeated dental procedure.

-Making a priority to get a regular dental check-up and proper care for root canal tooth can make it last as long your healthy teeth.
-Most of the time, a tooth that went through root canal treatment can be saved.
-However, there are cases where everything possible has been done to save a tooth, and still, the tooth must be extracted (pulled).
-Our goal is always to do everything we can to repair and save your natural tooth.
+Most of the time, a natural tooth that had a root canal procedure can be repaired and saved.
+There are rare cases when everything has been done to save a tooth, yet, that tooth may need to be extracted (pulled).
+Our dentist's goal is always to do everything to repair & keep your natural teeth.